pixelcollective/beyond-recovery/content/press/31-can’t-pay-the-rent-‘it’s-only-going-to-get-worse’.md

   Walgreens manager.

   One after the other, the tenants called and emailed their landlord, Bruce Brunner, to say they were out of work and the rent was going to be late.
-A week after the bill was due, some two dozen of Mr. Brunner’s 130 tenants had lost their jobs or had their hours reduced.
+A week after the bill was due, some two dozen of Mr. Brunner’s 130 tenants had lost their jobs or had their hours reduced...
 outlet: The New York Times
 outletUrl: https://www.nytimes.com/2020/04/08/business/economy/coronavirus-rent.html
 ---